-Featuring talented local amateur photographer Michael Vickers, this fascinating exhibitions demonstrates his love of Tigers, his skill in photographing them in their natural environment and his support to charities trying to protect these magical animals.
+Featuring talented local amateur photographer Michael Vickers, this fascinating exhibition demonstrates his love of tigers, his skill in photographing them in their natural environment and his support of charities trying to protect these magical animals.
 Prints are available to purchase alongside the exhibition.

-Michael's love of animals and birds which began as a child and the encouragement by his parents to love and respect wildlife.
+Michael's love of animals and birds began as a child and the encouragement of his parents to love and respect wildlife.

 In Michael's own words: